pguillem/RaspPI3-acoustic-pure-tone-cancelling/README.md

 # To Run
 Unpack to the RPI3 on the same folder and run integrado.py.
 Uses Qt, should work on all graphical environments.
+(Thanks Scott for posting how to build Qt interfaces for PyQt)

 * You should have a full-duplex sound card with a mic on ALSA device 0.
 * My device is a 2 dollar C-Media USB audio card.